Food and Drug Administration, HHS.

 III.
 Electronic Access

-Persons with access to the Internet may submit requests for a single copy of the current feed standards from ORAHQOPIO@fda.hhs.gov.
-Please note that due to editorial revisions and public comments, the final standards may differ from the copy you receive.
+Persons with access to the internet may submit requests for a single copy of the current feed standards from OP-PRA@fda.hhs.gov.

 Table 1—Estimated Annual Recordkeeping Burden 1